fictzio/rpg-markdown/README.md

 RPG Markdown is an effort to create a markup language that is natural to write, transforms well to pdfs and other text formats and can handle storyline elements.

-Another goal with RPG Markdown is for an RPG tool or parser to discover data and actions points in your text and handle these accordingly.
-Still, we want the data to be in a format that doesn't break the reading.
+We'll use RPG Markdown to:

+- Write simple data and action points in flowing text.
-RPG Markdown will also allow writeups of dialogs which can be used to create session transcripts, manuscripts for LARPs or NPC dialog in an adventure.
+- Allow writeups of dialogs, session transcripts, manuscripts for LARPs or NPC dialog in an adventure.
+- Create templates for use with macros

 For us RPG Markdown is the language you use in FictionBoard to write everything from blog posts, adventures modules, chat entries and even rules.

-##
+## Buildt on solid foundation

 For this markup language to rest on a solid ground we've based it on the widely used [Markdown](http://daringfireball.net/projects/markdown/) language by John Grüber.